TirendazAcademy/Awesome-Data-Science-Resources/README.md

 🟠 [This repo](https://github.com/alanchn31/Data-Engineering-Projects) contains projects done which applies principles in data engineering.

+🟠 [Data Engineering Project](https://github.com/damklis/DataEngineeringProject) is an implementation of the data pipeline which consumes the latest news from RSS Feeds and makes them available for users via handy API.
+The pipeline infrastructure is built using popular, open-source projects.

+🟠 This aim of [this repository](https://github.com/danielbeach/data-engineering-practice) is to help you develop and learn those skills.
+You can find the high level topics such python data processing, SQL database table design, PySpark, data cleaning.

 # ✨ SQL

-## 📌 Best free resources for learning SQL
+## 📌 💯 Best free resources for learning SQL

 🟠 [SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial) is an interactive, Wiki-based tutorial that provides lessons and projects for beginners in SQL.